Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Bite symptoms

-The tick bite site usually itches and turns red.
-The puncture point can be distinguished.
-A red spot with a white area after a tick bite is characteristic of borreliosis, therefore, such symptoms should alert.
+The site of the tick bite is usually itchy and red.
+The puncture point can be seen.
+A red spot with a white area after a tick bite is characteristic of borreliosis, so such symptoms should alert you.
 But slight redness of the skin after a tick bite is a common occurrence.
-It manifests itself almost immediately and is not always accompanied by other symptoms.
+It appears almost immediately and is not always accompanied by other symptoms.

 In humans, the characteristic signs of a tick bite are: